ibnuda/fpmortals/manuscript/complete.md

 Liskov atau Leibniz (`<~<` dan `===`) dan saat melakukan `Inject` ke sebuah aljabar `scalaz.Coproduct` dengan sebuah aljabar *free*.

-A> It is not necessary to understand Shapeless to be a Functional Programmer.
-If A> this chapter becomes too much, just skip to the next section.
-A>
 A> Bukan hal yang mutlak untuk memahami Shapeless bila ingin menjadi pemrogram A> fungsional.
 Bila bab ini terlalu berat, silakan untuk melewati sampai ke bagian A> berikutnya.

-To install Shapeless, add the following to `build.sbt`

 Untuk memasang Shapeless, tambahkan potongan kode berikut ke `build.sbt`